SimisRnD/simis-cms/README.md

 # SimIS CMS

 What is SimIS CMS?
-[Agile, Enterprise, Open Source, Content Management System (CMS)](https://www.simiscms.com).
+[Agile, Enterprise, Open Source Content Management System (CMS)](https://www.simiscms.com).

 SimIS CMS comes out-of-the-box with modules, advanced security, easy setup, and powerful developer features.
 Use and configure what's there, and customize what's not.
 The flexible Open Source license lets you move beyond the technology to focus on delivering a quality website.